hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 ### Effective genome length

 To calculate calculate λBG from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
 Mappability is related to the uniqueness of the k-mers at a  particular position the genome.
 Low-complexity and repetitive regions have low uniqueness, which means low mappability.
-Therefore we need to provide the effective genome length to correct for the loss of true signals in low-mappable regions.
+Therefore we need to provide the effective genome length to **correct for the loss of true signals in low-mappable regions**.

 <img src="../img/mappable.png" width=300>

 The mappability or uniqueness influences the average mapped depth (i.e if the effective genome length is small, the proportion of reads that map will be small).
-As shown in the table below mappability improves with increased read length.
+As shown in the table below **mappability improves with increased read length**.
 When low-mappable regions (e.g. a ratio  <  0.25) are of interest, it might be better to include multiple mapped reads or use paired-end reads.

 <img src="../img/map_table.png" width=500>